 Only a few simple ingredients are needed here.
 No microwave, no cooking of eggs, no baking required!

-Mango Pulp – I use a canned sweetened mango puree in this recipe.
-If you have unsweetened mango pulp or puree you will want to sweeten this recipe with some powdered sugar or sweetener.
+Canned Mango Pulp - I use a canned sweetened mango puree in this recipe.
+If you have unsweetened mango pulp or puree (or frozen or fresh mangoes) you will want to sweeten this recipe with some powdered sugar or sweetener.

 Heavy Cream - Heavy whipped cream is what makes the mousse light and fluffy.
 Heavy cream and heavy whipping cream are the same and can be used interchangeably.